NEU-ABLE-LAB/SurveyJs-HomeAssistant-Card/README.md

 ![success](src/img/success.png)

-Declare entities and helpers in the homeassistant card configuration editor like in the below image:
+You can declare entities and helpers in the homeassistant card configuration editor like in the below sample image:

 ![CustomCssConfig](src/img/card-config-2.png)

 # Development server

-### Home assistant demo

-Set up home assistant development environment by following this official documentation: [Development Environment](https://github.com/home-assistant-tutorials/01.development-environment)
+Set up home assistant development environment by following this github documentation: [Development Environment](https://github.com/home-assistant-tutorials/01.development-environment)

 Once setup is done, go to Home Assistant instance http://localhost:8123 and start configuration.

-### Development
+### Install

 In another terminal, install dependencies and run development server: